-We can also configure YAML files with SQL requests, to define our own tailor-made metrics.
+In addition, we can configure YAML files with SQL queries to define our own custom metrics.

-In the following box, you can see an example of a custom-defined metric to show the use of the physical and virtual memory of a HANA database:
+In the following image you can see an example of a custom metric defined to show the physical and virtual memory usage of a HANA database:

-From the monitoring console we can create dashboards to visualise charts of our metrics that can be filtered by different time intervals.
+From the monitoring console we can create dashboards to display graphs of our metrics that can be filtered by different time intervals.

-Cloud Monitoring enables us to configure alerts based on the limits that we establish for the metrics, this way we can send an email or an SMS to a support team for them to resolve the problem.
+Cloud Monitoring allows to configure alerts based on the thresholds you define for the metrics, so that you can send, for example, an email or SMS to a support team to resolve a problem.

-All notification channels can be configured from the Google Cloud monitoring console.
+All notification channels are configurable from the Google Cloud monitoring console.

-Another useful function of Google Cloud Monitoring is Uptime Checks, a request that we send to a resource (such as a SAP HANA instance or any SAP NW instance) and check if we have a reply.
+Another very useful feature of Google Cloud Monitoring is the Uptime Checks, an instance that we send to a resource (such as a SAP HANA instance or any of SAP NW) and check if we get an answer.
 With this we can determine the availability of an instance, a URL, a service or even an AWS load balancer.

-Associated with this check, we can create an alert policy to create an incident when the request fails.
-As with the agent, the policy can be configured to notify by email, SMS or any notification channel; including information relevant to the resource or the resolution procedure.
+Related to this checking, we can create an alerting policy to create an incident when the request fails.
+As with the agent, the policy can be configured to notify by email, SMS or any notification channel; including relevant information about the resource or the resolution procedure.

-Below is a view of the “Uptime Checks” console with an example of the availability check of a HANA instance attacking the indexserver port.
+The following shows the “Uptime Checks” console with an example of an availability check of a HANA instance attacking the “indexserver” port.

-Another necessity when monitoring a SAP HANA system is the use of filesystems.
-We need to know if the HANA data or log has been filled if we want to ensure the availability of our environment.
+Another need when trying to monitor a SAP HANA system is the use of the filesystem.
+Knowing whether the HANA data or log has been filled is necessary if we want to ensure the availability of our environment.

-For this, Google has developed a global monitoring agent: Cloud Monitoring Agent.
+For this purpose, Google has developed a global monitoring agent, Cloud Monitoring Agent.

-This agent is based on the “collectd Daemon” which compiles metrics from the system from Google instances in order to send them to the Google monitoring console.
+This agent is based on the “collectd Daemon” that collects system metrics from Google instances to send them to the Google monitoring console.

-The following graph shows an example of a metric configured with the Cloud Monitoring Agent to show the use of filesystems:
+The following graph shows an example of a metric configured with the Cloud Monitoring Agent to show the usage of the filesystems:

-We can configure an alert policy on these metrics.
-In the following graph we can see an alert that has been configured to notify should the filesystem exceed the 85% usage limit.
+On these metrics we can configure an alerting policy.
+In the following graph we can see an alert configured to notify in the event that the filesystem usage threshold exceeds 85%.

-This agent is also able to monitor metrics such as the hard disk, the CPU, the network traffic and other metrics that can be seen on the following link:
+Moreover, this agent is able to monitor metrics such as disk, CPU, network traffic and other metrics that you can see in the following link:

-Google offers a Cloud console mobile application in which we can manage incidents caused by alerts configured in the agents.
-From the application we can confirm and resolve incidents without having to turn on our computer.
-This application is available both on Google Play and App Store.
+Google provides us with a mobile app of the Cloud console in which we can manage the incidents caused by the alerts configured in the agents.
+From this app we can confirm and resolve incidents without having to turn on our computer.
+This app is available both in Google Play and in the App Store.